Current density induced by a cosmic string in de Sitter spacetime in the presence of two flat boundaries: Background Geometry and Matter Field Content

 where the integral is evaluated over the spatial hypersurface $\tau=$ const, and $\delta_{\sigma,\sigma^{\prime}}$ represents the Kronecker-delta for discrete indices and Dirac-delta function for continuous ones.
-For the mode functions in \eqref{MF}, the normalization condition leads to
+Applying the normalization condition to the mode functions in \eqref{MF} gives

-\section{Wightman function}
+\section{Wightman Function}

-Our aim in this paper is to investigate the vacuum polarization effects emerging from the background setup described in the previous section.
-For this purpose we will make use of the Wightman function.
-This function is of special interest since its form is useful in calculations of vacuum expectation values of physical observables that depend on bilinear field operators.
-In particular, the properties of the vacuum can be described by the Wightman function of positive frequency, $W(x,x^{\prime})=\langle 0|\hat{\varphi}(x)\hat{\varphi}^{\ast}(x^{\prime}) |0\rangle$, where $|0\rangle$ stand for the vacuum state.
-For evaluation of this function, we will adopt the mode sum formula technique by which the Wightman function takes the form:
+In this paper, our objective is to examine the vacuum polarization effects arising from the background setup described in the previous section.
+To achieve this, we will utilize the Wightman function, which is particularly useful for calculating vacuum expectation values of physical observables dependent on bilinear field operators.
+Specifically, the vacuum properties can be characterized by the positive-frequency Wightman function, $W(x,x^{\prime})=\langle 0|\hat{\varphi}(x)\hat{\varphi}^{\ast}(x^{\prime}) |0\rangle$, where $|0\rangle$ denotes the vacuum state.
+To evaluate this function, we will use the mode-sum technique, expressing the Wightman function in the form: